jrseti/seti/README.txt

 rake db:migrate

-In order to get authentication working, you will need omniauth.rb, which you have to get separately from Francis or create yourself.
-We don't check API secrets into Github.
+All authentication is external, and uses omniauth.
+We did not check in the config file, because it contains the secret keys to our apps with Facebook and Twitter.
+So you will need to create /rails/config/initializers/omniauth.rb, and populate it with this code:

+Rails.application.config.middleware.use OmniAuth::Builder do
+  //provider :facebook, '***APP_ID***', '***APP_SECRET***', :display=>:touch
+  //provider :twitter, '***APP_ID***', '***APP_SECRET***'
+  provider :openid, nil, :name => 'google', :identifier => 'https://www.google.com/accounts/o8/id', :method => :get
+end

+Once that's set up, launch the server:

 rails server

 Then point your browser to http://localhost.seti.hg94.com:3000/

-Then log in using your Facebook credentials
+Then log in using your Google credentials

 If you get this error:
 SSL_connect returned=1 errno=0 state=SSLv3 read server certificate B: certificate verify failed

 If you are also running Ruby 1.9.x then there is a monkeypatch that may fix this issue.
 In the root rails dir there is a file named monkeypatch.
 Copy this file into rails/config/initializers.
 Then rename it to have a .rb extension.

 restart the rails server. and try again.
-If it works then...

-Then go back to the rails directory and do this:
+Once you're logged in the first time, you will need to give yourself admin privileges in order to actually do anything.
+So go back to the rails directory and do this:

 rails console
 u = User.first